Garda is hit and dragged by car fleeing Dundrum Town Centre

 However, the car fled the scene at speed, hitting the injured Garda.

-The Garda sustained “significant soft tissue insuries to his lower leg,” but his injuries are not life threatening.
+The garda sustained “significant soft tissue injuries to his lower leg,” but they are not life threatening.
 He has since been discharged from hospital.

 The blue Fiat Bravo hatchback was allegedly connected with a previous theft in the area.

-The vehicle was later recovered by Gardaí at Kilcarrig Close in Tallaght.
-The driver of the car is thought to be part of a crime group that were planning a theft in the area.
+The vehicle was later recovered by gardaí at Kilcarrig Close in Tallaght.
+The driver of the car is thought to be part of a crime group that was planning a theft in the area.

 Prior to the incident in Dundrum, two men in their late 40s were arrested on suspicion of conspiracy to commit a serious offence.